matwilso/matwilso.github.io/_posts/gpt-sim.md

 I think this is going to the best way to scale.
 You aggregate all of this knowledge into a central location.

+Considering this, and really thinking about it.
+Sure it is expensive, but the price will drop and people are willing to drop this cash anyway.
+The potential windfall is massive.

 -->